uatisdeproblem/esn-assembly/CONTRIBUTING.md

 # Contribute in the development

-The main objective of the project is to **further develop and maintain the General Assembly app**.
+The main objective of the project is to **further develop and maintain the Assembly app**.

 The app is available through the major desktop and mobile browsers.